gamblevore/PicoMsg/README.md

 **`void PicoDestroy (PicoComms* M)`**   :   Destroys the PicoComms object, and reclaims memory.
 Also closes the other side.

-**`bool PicoStartThread (PicoComms* M, PicoThreadFn fn)`**   :   Creates a new thread, using the function "fn", and passes a new PicoComms object to it!.
-Returns false if any error occurred.
+**`bool PicoStartThread (PicoComms* M, PicoThreadFn fn)`**   :   Creates a new thread, using the function "fn", and passes a new PicoComms object to it!
+Returns `false` if any error occurred.

 **`pid_t PicoStartFork (PicoComms* M, int ExecSocket=0)`**   :   This will fork your app, and then connect the two apps with PicoMsg.
 Returns the result from `fork()`.
 So -1 means an error occurred, just like it does in `fork()`.